 - As a member-owned electric cooperative, Mountain View Electric Association, Inc. (MVEA) has a responsibility to provide elected officials and industry leaders with the information they need to make good decisions and effective policy.

-We urgently ask you to take action and click the link below to send a letter to the CoPUC and CoPUC Director Doug Dean that concludes that they not support the ongoing CoPUC case unless MVEA and the other impacted cooperatives in the state are included in the discussion before the decision is rendered.
+- We urgently ask you to take action and send a letter to the CoPUC and CoPUC Director Doug Dean that concludes that they not support the ongoing CoPUC case unless MVEA and the other impacted cooperatives in the state are included in the discussion before the decision is rendered.

 Thank you for being part of MVEA’s grassroots effort!